benlambm/benlambm/README.md

 - 📫 How to reach me: REDACTED_EMAIL

 ## Summary 📝
-Currently involved in open source projects and looking for opportunities in Kotlin/Android or backend programming.👀 I am a budding application developer and database programmer, proficient in various programming languages (Kotlin, Java, C#, SQL, Linux/bash scripting, Python, and PHP) and experienced in using Agile methodologies with a variety of frameworks and design patterns.
+Currently involved in open source projects and looking for opportunities in Java/Kotlin backend programming.👀 I am a budding application developer and database programmer, proficient in various programming languages (Kotlin, Java, C#, SQL, Linux/bash scripting, Python, and PHP) and experienced in using Agile methodologies with a variety of frameworks and design patterns.
 I am also AWS and Azure-certified and previously worked as an IT consultant in the cloud-computing platforms space.
-I enjoy coding algorithms, reading science-fiction, and I love my cat Freya more than my own (nonexistent) child. 😻
+I enjoy coding algorithms, reading science-fiction, and my cat Freya. 😻

 ## Programming Fluencies 💻
 - Fluent: Kotlin, Java, Python, SQL, Git, HTML/CSS